 Alternatively, you can schedule this task at regular interval using cron jobs.

 To do so, run:

 00 20 * * * cat /dev/null > ~/.bash_history

 Save and exit file.
-The history will be cleared everyday at 8 pm automatically.
-Please note that it will only clear the history of currently-logged-in user’s history, not the all user’s.
+The history will be automatically cleared at 8 pm everyday.

 In this tutorial, you have learned why should we clear the command line history, and why you shouldn't do it in some cases.
-Also, you have learned the different ways to clear Command line history.
+Also, you have learned the different ways to clear command line history in Linux.
 If you know any other method to do it, feel free to let us know in the comment section below.